 You can easily see everything — including the 72-foot blue whale skeleton named Chad — in about two hours, but if you have more time, it’s worth seeing a show at the Gladwin Planetarium.

-When you’re visiting Santa Barbara with kids, definitely put this fun, interactive museum on your itinerary.
-MOXI, The Wolf Museum of Exploration + Innovation has tons of hands-on science and tech exhibits that are as much fun for parents as they are for kids.
+When you’re visiting Santa Barbara with kids, definitely put this fun science museum on your family trip itinerary.
+MOXI, The Wolf Museum of Exploration + Innovation has tons of interactive exhibits that are as much fun for parents as they are for kids.

 There are miles of well-maintained bike paths along the coast that are flat and easy enough for kids as young as six to ride on with confidence.
 You can bike from the quiet village of Montecito to downtown Santa Barbara and Stearns Wharf, and there are guided cycling tours, too.